vinnie357/pi-kube-doom/README.md

 ## Overview:

   excuse to setup kube doom on a single node k8s cluster running on raspberry pi, will attempt to cover assumptions about hardware and other setup with readmes and steps.
+## FAQ

+  - Yes, there are other ways to do each part of this.( pxe boot, images, etc..)
+    - I welcome Pull Requests showing the addtional ways to do each part
+  - Yes, you can do this with a cluster. my hope was to lower the barriers to entry.

 ## hardware:

 [canakit rpi4 4/8gig](https://www.canakit.com/raspberry-pi-4-starter-kit.html)